tiiuae/ghaf/docs/src/research/run_win_vm.md

    windows-launcher ./Windows11_InsiderPreview_Client_ARM64_en-us_25324.VHDX -serial stdio
    ```

 3. Windows 11 requires Internet access to finish the setup.
-To boot the VM without an Internet connection, open cmd with Shift+F10 and type `OOBE\BYPASSNRO`.
+To boot the VM without an Internet connection, open cmd with Shift+F10 (might also need Alt+Tab if cmd opens in the background) and type `OOBE\BYPASSNRO`.
 The VM will reboot and configuration will continue in offline mode.